30 Ways to Protect Yourself From an Angry Drunk

 If you’ve ever had the “lovely” experience of trying to protect yourself from an angry drunk, then you know how utterly unpleasant, chaotic, scary, and sometimes traumatic it can be.

-The ranting, the yelling, the screaming, and the destruction from an angry drunk spouse can be enough to give you nightmares for the rest of your life.
+When dealing with a drunk partner, the ranting, the yelling, the screaming, and the destruction from an angry drunk spouse can be enough to give you PTSD and nightmares for the rest of your life.
 Or at least some major resentment in the relationship that can be hard to overcome.
 If you are a woman, or a child, it can be absolutely terrifying to see this person go berserk and lose control.

-I’ve dealt with my angry drunk spouse many times, (whom I secretly named “Drunky the Clown” LOL!
+I’ve dealt with my angry drunk spouse many times, (who I secretly named “Drunky the Clown” when he starts acting like one.
+LOL!
 Hey, humor is what gets me through the day sometimes!) and I’ve known countless other women, of all ages, and walks of life who can relate.

-I’ve seen alcohol and angry drunks decimate relationships, and worst of all, take lives.
+Besides my own experience in dealing with a drunk partner, I’ve seen angry drunks decimate relationships, and worst of all, take lives.
 The destruction it does is incalculable, and has been for generations.

 I come from a family full of drinkers, myself included.
 I stopped for a variety of reasons, but my husband did not.

 I’ve learned that when he gets snippy with me, I’m outta there before things escalate into another fight.
-He has trouble backing down, always wanting — no, having — to have the last word.
+Angry drunks have trouble trouble backing down, always wanting – no, having – to have the last word.
+When dealing with a drunk partner, if you try to defend yourself, angry drunks will likely turn the conversation into mockery and contempt, or worse.

-I’ve come to a point in my life where my peace is more important than being “right” and I refuse to engage in much of any pointless talk with someone whose had too much.
+I’ve come to a point in my life where my peace is more important than being “right” and I refuse to engage in much of any pointless talk with angry drunks who had too much.

 What’s the use?